henrythedev90/test-based-adventures-python/README.md

 ### Interactive Storytelling

 Experience the story of The Hobbit through descriptive text and character interactions.
 The game follows the journey from Bag End to the Lonely Mountain, with locations and characters faithful to Tolkien's world.

+### Hint System

+Throughout your adventure, the game provides contextual hints to guide you.
+When a hint is available in your current location, you'll see a notification.
+Simply type `help` to view the hint.
+Hints are available in key locations to:

+- Guide you toward the next story beat
+- Provide suggestions for interacting with characters
+- Offer tactical advice for challenging situations
+- Remind you of important game mechanics

+The hint system is designed to be unobtrusive - it's there when you need guidance, but doesn't spoil the experience of discovery.

 ### Character Interactions